The Spring 2018 Studio Lottery will be held Thursday, January 18. The following guidelines will help you navigate the Lottery and the results.

 THERE IS NO WAY TO BEAT THE LOTTERY.

 Always list your choices in order, from 1 (most desirable) to 6 (least desirable).
-Never list any studio in your rankings that you do not want to take.
+Never list any studio in your rankings that you do not want to take or are ineligible to take.

 Announcement of Results

-By approximately 6:30 PM, results of the lottery will be posted outside departmental offices as well as on-line via my.Harvard.
+By approximately 6:30 PM, results of the lottery will available via my.Harvard.
 You will be automatically enrolled in the studio in to which you are lotteried.

 Room assignments for first studios meetings may be updated online at that time.
 Please be sure to double check times and locations for first meeting times as they may change throughout the day.